 8. Kia Super Bowl Commercial – “Hero’s Journey”

-Like Budweiser, Kia is sending a truly heroic – and timely – message in their Super Bowl ad for the Kia Niro hybrid.
-Melissa McCarthy makes a brave effort to save the planet; from saving the whales to preventing the polar ice caps from melting and stopping deforestation.
-Despite McCarthy’s good will she always manages to find herself in a rather uncompromising situation!
-Kia makes light of the topic in a hilarious ad set to the tune of Bonnie Tyler’s “I Need a Hero.”
+Like Budweiser, Kia used their commercial last year to send a truly heroic – and timely – message in their Super Bowl LII ad for the Kia Niro hybrid.
+Melissa McCarthy made a brave effort to save the planet – helping whales, trying to prevent the polar ice caps from melting, and stopping deforestation.
+But despite McCarthy’s goodwill, she always managed to find herself in a rather uncompromising situation!
+Kia made light of the topic in a hilarious ad set to the tune of Bonnie Tyler’s “I Need a Hero.”

 9. Airbnb Super Bowl Commercial – “We Accept”

-Airbnb came out with a surprise Super Bowl commercial that no one saw coming.
+Airbnb came out with a surprise Super Bowl 2017 commercial that no one saw coming.
 And they came with a message to spread: AirBnB is about acceptance and love, no matter where you come from.
 “We all belong,” they said.
-The ad joins the list of politically charged commercials this Super Bowl season.
-Like Budweiser and Coca-Cola, Airbnb chose to celebrate multiculturalism in their Super Bowl ad.
+The ad was one of many politically-charged commercials from last year’s Super Bowl season.
+Like Budweiser and Coca-Cola, Airbnb chose to celebrate multiculturalism in their Super Bowl LII ad.
 And they didn’t even plug their own brand.
 With the exception of their tiny logo, their brand was absent from the ad.